astropy/astropy-workshop/00-Install_and_Setup/README.md

 terminal prompt.
 You do not need to copy it; instead only copy the command to the right of `%`.

+## 0. (Only for Windows) Install WSL

+*If you are using Windows, we now recommend using the Windows Subsystem for Linux (WSL) instead of using native Windows tools.
+WSL is now fully supported by Microsoft and tends to result in fewer install headaches, and lets you use tools that were developed for Linux seemlessly in windows.
+While you still may be able to use the Windows-native installation of Miniconda, these instructions focus on the WSL approach for the above reasons.*

+To install WSL, you should follow the instructions Microsoft provides here: https://docs.microsoft.com/en-us/windows/wsl/install.
+While you may choose an alternative Linux distribution from the default Ubuntu, the instructions below have been tested on Ubuntu, so unless you have a specific reason, we suggest you stick with the default.
+Once you reach the point in the instructions with a working Linux terminal prompt, you can proceed to step 1 of these instructions.

+*Optional* While you can run a WSL terminal with the command prompt built into Windows, it's rather bare-bones and you may not have the best experience.
+For WSL on Windows you'll probably want to [install Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install) to have a terminal experience closer to what you'd see on Mac or Linux.

 ## 1. Install Miniconda (if needed)